AntonBrekke/AST5220/README.md

 ## Running the code
 Compile files by typing "make cmb" in the terminal while being in the same folder as the Makefile.
 Run file in main folder by typing "./cmb" in terminal.
 To run the project, you would have to install Gnu Scientific Library (GSL) (see how below).
+The later Milestones generally depend on the code from previous Milestones.

 #### Milestone 1
 Calcualte the Background Cosmology (main code BackgroundCosmology.cpp) of the Universe.